North Thanet

 North Thanet was a constituency in Kent.
 It was represented in the House of Commons of the UK Parliament since its 1983 creation until abolition by Sir Roger Gale, a Conservative.

-Further to the completion of the 2023 Periodic Review of Westminster constituencies, the seat was abolished.
-Subject to moderate boundary changes, it will be reformed as Herne Bay and Sandwich, first contested at the 2024 general election.
+Further to the completion of the 2023 review of Westminster constituencies, the seat was abolished.
+Subjected to moderate boundary changes, it was reformed as Herne Bay and Sandwich, and first contested at the 2024 general election.

 History

 North Thanet and South Thanet were created by a rearrangement of the former Thanet West and Thanet East constituencies in 1983, which in turn had been created in 1974 by the splitting of the single Isle of Thanet seat.
 Apart from 1997, when it was marginal, the seat has been a safe seat for the Conservative Party.

 The third-placed opponent in the 1983 election, for Labour, was Cherie Blair whose husband Tony Blair, was Prime Minister between 1997 and 2007.
 He entered Parliament that same year, representing Sedgefield: the couple are said to have had a pact that whichever one of them became an MP first would be the one to pursue that career, and not the other.
 Cherie thus continued with her legal career whilst Tony was an MP.